 The Deutsche Bahn Group is owned by the German State and controls the majority of rail traffic in Germany as well as in many border regions of the country.
-Every year, Deutsche Bahn transports several billion passengers and many stations in Germany are served exclusively by DB trains, including the ICE, IC and EC fleet.
+Every year, Deutsche Bahn transports several million passengers and many stations in Germany are served exclusively by DB trains, including the ICE, IC and EC fleet.

-The average journey time between Amsterdam and Berlin is 7 hours and 2 minutes and the fastest journey time is 6 hours and 5 minutes.
-On an average weekday, there are 28 trains per day travelling from Amsterdam to Berlin.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Amsterdam and Berlin is 7 hours and 4 minutes, with around 17 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Yes, it is possible to travel from Amsterdam to Berlin without having to change trains.
-There are 5 direct trains from Amsterdam to Berlin.
+There are 6 direct trains from Amsterdam to Berlin.
 Though there may be fewer direct services available depending on your exact departure date.

 The first train from Amsterdam to Berlin leaves at 05:02.
 Times and services may vary during weekends and holidays.

 The last train from Amsterdam to Berlin leaves at 22:15.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.

 Trains travelling from Amsterdam to Berlin cover a distance of around 357 miles (575 km) during the journey.